How to Fix Bowing Drywall

 Before you replace your bowed or warped drywall, make sure that the problem causing it is corrected.
 If the underlying problem isn’t corrected, your new repairs will be ruined eventually.

 If the cause is high moisture content, you need to make sure that your basement or crawl space is waterproofed and dry.
-A company like Airlift Concrete Experts can help with foundation repair, crawl space repair, and other drainage and waterproofing needs.
+A company like Airlift Concrete Experts can help with foundation repair and other drainage and waterproofing needs.

 Dehumidifiers, encapsulation, drains, and other solutions can help keep your home or business comfortable, dry, and safe.
 A dry building will have fewer problems with warped drywall, wood rot, rusting supports, and other water-related damage.